 Instructions

-- Cover with plastic wrap and refrigerate until the panna cotta is set but still jiggly, at least 3 hours or up to 3 days.
+- Cover and refrigerate until the panna cotta is set, 2-3 hours or make these up to 3 days ahead

-- Serve in the jars, with a dollop of whip cream and shaved chocolate (both optional).
+- Serve with a spoon and a dollop of cardamom whipped cream and shaved chocolate (both optional).

 Notes